November

 Following the example of France, light steel helmets are being trialled by some British troops as protection against metal fragments.

-Miss Janet Cunningham (1856-1915) has left £350 to four Langholm churches, divided among them.
+Miss Janet Cunningham (1855-1915) of Brooklyn Cottage has left £350 to four Langholm churches.
 Her father James (1826-1910) was a grocer in the High Street who drowned after falling into the River Esk, aged 84.
+Her uncle Walter Park was a friend of Thomas Hope in the USA and lived in Brooklyn Cottage before her, named after his time in New York.
+[Janet Cunningham’s maternal grandmother was Janet Hope 1798-1836 – related?]

 Thursday 11th November